AFLplusplus/AFLplusplus/README.md

 step [2a.
 Collect inputs](#a-collect-inputs):
 `afl-fuzz -i input -o output -- bin/target -d @@`
 Note that the directory specified with -o will be created if it does not exist.

+It can be valuable to run afl-fuzz in a screen or tmux shell so you can log off, or afl-fuzz is not aborted if you are running it in a remote ssh session where the connection fails in between.
+Only do that though once you have verified that your fuzzing setup works!
+Simply run it like `screen -dmS afl-main -- afl-fuzz -M main-$HOSTNAME -i ...` and it will start away in a screen session.
+To enter this session simply type `screen -r afl-main`.
+You see - it makes sense to name the screen session same as the afl-fuzz -M/-S naming :-)
+For more information on screen or tmux please check their documentation.

 If you need to stop and re-start the fuzzing, use the same command line options (or even change them by selecting a different power schedule or another